els = ls with emoji icons

 Colors

-environment variable and expects the GNU format
+els honors the $LS_COLORS environment variable and expects the GNU format

 (not BSD!).
-This is usually set by the dircolors
+This is usually set by the dircolors command in Linux.
+If

-will use a default setting.
+$LS_COLORS is not set els will use a default setting.
 This lets you use OSXs

-but still the GNU $LS_COLORS
+default BSD ls but still the GNU $LS_COLORS features.

-If you want the GNU version of ls
+If you want the GNU version of ls on OSX use homebrew to install

 brew install coreutils